Beacon Island (Houtman Abrolhos): History

 When Pelsaert returned to the Abrolhos, he found that Batavia's under-merchant, Jeronimus Cornelisz, had recruited other men from the survivors and then killed 125 of the other survivors.
 The mutineers camped on Beacon Island, and many of the victims were buried there.

 The island, along with the rest of the Abrolhos, was likely visited by sealers and guano miners through the 19th century.
 In 1877, survivors of the Hadda shipwreck lived on the island for five days.
 Crayfisherman arrived on the island sometime afterward and established several galvanised iron and asbestos shacks along with sheds for gear on four main sites.
 The first archaeological excavations were conducted in the 1960s and 1970s, with the Western Australian Museum conducting excavations in 1992.

 In 2014, buildings and structures were removed from the island to restore it to a state of wilderness as part of an effort to protect Batavia heritage.

-The island is on the National Heritage list due to it being the site to the Batavia shipwreck.
+The island is on the National Heritage list due to its being the site of the Batavia shipwreck.